-4,925,000 ADSs representing 39,400,000 Class B ordinary
+4,925,000 ADSs representing 39,400,000 Class B ordinary shares, assuming no exercise of the underwriter's over-allotment option in the offering of the Public Offering ADSs.

-shares.

-Ordinary shares outstanding

-immediately after this offering
+Ordinary shares outstanding immediately after this offering

-50,000,000 Class A ordinary shares and 466,364,286 Class B
+50,000,000 Class A ordinary shares and 466,364,286 Class B ordinary shares, assuming no exercise of the underwriter's overallotment option in the offering of the Public Offering ADSs.

-ordinary shares.